 We highly recommend purchasing Camp Tuition Insurance to cover your expense in the event you should need to cancel.
 Camp tuition insurance is offered by Travmark (MHRoss), a travel insurance company, and not by Mountain Camp directly.
 Please remember that Camp Tuition Insurance is the ONLY way to be reimbursed for camp expenses should something unexpected come up for your family (sporting events, travel changes, positive COVID test, changes in academic schedules, injury, etc.).

 (All cancellations or changes must be emailed to [email protected])

 - You are welcome to change sessions as needed at no cost, provided there is space available in your desired session, and the session length is greater than or equal to the currently enrolled session.
 If you switch to a session that is shorter in length, the below policy applies.

-- All cancellations made prior to March 1st: Tuition returned, less the $300 non-refundable portion of the deposit per session.
+- All cancellations made prior to February 1st: Tuition returned, less the $300 non-refundable portion of the deposit per session.

-- Cancellations made between March 1st & May 1st: Tuition returned, less $500 non-refundable deposit.
+- Cancellations made between February 1st & April 1st: Tuition returned, less the full deposit per session.

-- Any cancellations made after May 1st: No refund
+- Any cancellations made after April 1st: No refund.

 - Campers sent home for disciplinary reason or because of homesickness: No refund.

-- Camper sent home due to illness or injury: No refund.
+- Camper sent home due to illness, COVID 19 protocols, or injury: No refund.

 - Any credits used for camp tuition are subject to the cancellation policies above.